jvaughan504-glitch/WIFIRover/docs/communication_protocol.md

    wheel speed/distance telemetry to the Wi-Fi hub, which then relays the data to the controller.

+The repository also ships enhanced firmware for the robot Wi-Fi hub that can be flashed in place of the standard bridge:

+- **`MCUwifiSimplified_Autonomous.ino`** keeps the same networking pipeline but can assume control when autonomous mode is requested.
+- **`MCUwifiSimplified_Autonomous_Web.ino`** layers on a mobile-friendly HTTP dashboard and WebSocket stream (ports 80 and 81) while retaining the autonomous behaviour.

 ```
 [Controller ESP32] ⇄ Wi-Fi UDP ⇄ [Robot ESP32] ⇄ UART1 ⇄ [Sensor Nano]
                                             ⇓ UART2